IshitaSinhaxF/KMT/README.md

 8.	**Open Standards Based** – The Application is implemented using various open standards that ensures interoperability of services and data as described in the following sections.

-## KMT Solution Architecture and Technology:
+## KMP Solution Architecture and Technology:

 The logical architecture for the Knowledge Management Portal (KMP) is based on Service Oriented, Microservice API based architecture as shown below.